tisztamo/Junior/prompt.md

 Requirements:

-Instead of a defaults object, defaults should be filled with properties representing files in the prompt dir.
-E.g. if the prompt/ dir contains 2 files, a.md and b.md, then
-the defaults object should look like {&#34;a&#34;: &#34;the content of a.md&#34;, &#34;b&#34;: &#34;the content of b.md&#34;}
-Use loadPromptFile for loading the files.
-Also create the format.md, os.md etc. in prompt/ in order to have the same defaults.
+1. Rename the loadDefaults function to promptDescriptorDefaults 2.
+Instead of the constant array read the .md files from prompt/ directories to generate the list of defaults.
+Load both the prompt/ dir relative to the working dir and relative to the project root and merge them.
+Note that __dirname is not automatically available in es6 modules.